First UU Houston Staff

 Rev. Dr. Colin Bossen

-An award winning preacher, scholar and social justice organizer, he has served the congregation since 2018 when he arrived in August as Intern Senior Minister.
+An award winning preacher, scholar and social justice organizer, he has served the congregation since 2018 when he arrived in August as Interim Senior Minister.
 Since August 2020 he has served as the congregation’s Developmental Senior Minister (through September 2025).

 From February 2022 to January 2023, he was a Community Stories Fellow with the Crossroads Project, affiliated with Princeton University’s Center for Culture, Society, and Religion.
 Prior to that, from 2018 to 2020, he was an African American Religious Studies Forum Affiliate with Rice University’s Center for Engaged Research and Collaborative Learning.

 His MDiv. is from Meadville Lombard Theological School.
 He has a PhD in American Studies and an AM in History from Harvard University where he wrote a dissertation on the relationship between theology and populism.
-He completed my undergraduate studies at Denison University.
+He completed his undergraduate studies at Denison University.

-He has offered sermons, led workshops, and presented my research to over one hundred congregations, academic institutions and conferences, art museums, and community organizations throughout North America and Europe including: Harvard Memorial Church, Harvard University, the University of Chicago, Rice University, Rothko Chapel, the Confederación General de Trabajo (Spain), the Industrial Workers of the World (Centennial Conference), L’Association française d’Etudes Américaines (France), and Starr King School for the Ministry.
+He has offered sermons, led workshops, and presented his research to over one hundred congregations, academic institutions and conferences, art museums, and community organizations throughout North America and Europe including: Harvard Memorial Church, Harvard University, the University of Chicago, Rice University, Rothko Chapel, the Confederación General de Trabajo (Spain), the Industrial Workers of the World (Centennial Conference), L’Association française d’Etudes Américaines (France), and Starr King School for the Ministry.
 He has taught at Meadville Lombard Theological School and at the Pre-College program of Harvard College.

 He is the author or co-author of two religious education curriculums and over three dozen published essays, articles, book chapters and poems.
 Portions of his work has been translated into Danish and Spanish and has appeared in scholarly journals and other venues such as: the Houston Chronicle; UU World; Religion, Politics, and Ideology; the Industrial Worker; Sightings; and KATALOG—Journal of Photography and Video.